Shunebre/EBO-ES-Raspberry-Pi/readme.md

 Then you need to have a free IP address in that subnet to set as a static address for your container.

 ### EULA
-The End-User License Agrement (EULA) must be accepted before the server can start.
+The End-User License Agreement (EULA) must be accepted before the server can start.
     The license terms for this product can be downloaded here: [EULA](https://ecostruxure-building-help.se.com/bms/Topics/Show.castle?id=14865)

 ### Start